AlexandreIorio/Inko/README.md

 - `-gmt, --gmt OFFSET`
   Set the GMT (Greenwich Mean Time) offset.

-- `-cm, --cam_model`
+- `-cm, --cammodel`
   Get the model of the camera that took the image.

-- `-gps, --gps_location`
+- `-gps, --gpslocation`
   Get the GPS location of the image.

 - `-is, --imagesize`
   Get the size of the image in pixels.

 - `-s, --sep SEPARATOR`
-  Specifies the separator for data when adding Exif values.
+  Specify the separator for data when adding Exif values.

 ## Overlay format

-- `-po, --position POSITION`
-  Specifies the position of the overlaid text.
-Options include l, r, b, t, c, lt, rt, lb, rb.
-(Default: rb)

 - `-f, --font FONT`
   Specify the font to be used for text overlay.
 (Default: Arial)